Non-homogeneous stochastic LQ control with regime switching and random coefficients: Introduction

-This paper is organized as follows.
-Section 2 introduces a continuous time mean variance ALM model with regime switching and random coefficients.
-In Section 3, we prove the global solvability of two systems of BSDEs and a general stochastic LQ problem.
-In Section 4, we apply the general results to solve the mean variance ALM problem introduced in Section 2.
+The rest part of this paper is organized as follows.
+In Section \ref{Problem formulation}, we introduce the non-homogeneous stochastic LQ problem with regime switching and random coefficients.
+Section \ref{unbounded coefficients} is devoted to establishing the global solvability of two systems of BSDEs arisen from the above LQ problem.
+Section \ref{sec:solution} provides the solution to the original stochastic LQ problem.
+In Section \ref{sec:application}, we apply the general results to solve a mean-variance ALM problem.